-REGISTRAR.
-Computershare Investor Services (Ireland) Limited has been appointed by the Company to act as the Registrar in relation to the Shares pursuant to a Registrar Agreement dated 30 September 2013 between the Company, the Administrator and the Registrar.
+Registrar.
+Computershare Investor Services (Ireland) Limited has been appointed by the Company to act as the Registrar in relation to the Shares in the CSD Funds pursuant to a registrar agreement dated 7 March 2011 as amended on 11 November 2016 and as may be further amended from time to time between the Company, the Administrator and Computershare Investor Services (Ireland) Limited (the "Registrar Agreement").

-The Registrar is a private limited company incorporated in Ireland on 10 October 1995 and is ultimately a wholly owned subsidiary of Computershare Limited, an Australian company.
+Computershare Investor Services (Ireland) Limited is a private limited company incorporated in Ireland on 10 October 1995 and is ultimately a wholly owned subsidiary of Computershare Limited, an Australian company.

 It is engaged in the business of share registration services for companies.